 \subsection{Acknowledgements}

 The first author would like to thank Leonie Kayser and Andreas Kretschmer for helpful discussions related to the likelihood correspondence.
 The second author is grateful to R. Cavalieri, A. Pixton, R. Ramadas, and D. Ross for useful discussions and suggestions --- in particular around the base case of Theorem \ref{thm:main} (Ramadas), the genus-1 case (Cavalieri), and the proof of Definition/Theorem \ref{defthm:DigraphPolynomials} (Pixton, Ross).
+We also thank the anonymous referees for helpful suggestions on how to improve the exposition.
 This project began during the second author's visit to the Max Planck Institute for Mathematics in the Natural Sciences, in Leipzig, for the conference ``Combinatorial algebraic geometry from physics''.
 The second author thanks the MPI for their hospitality.